Brian Naylor (broadcaster): Television broadcasting and presenting

 In 1958, Naylor moved to Melbourne television station HSV-7, transferring Swallow's Juniors to television where it was renamed Brian and the Juniors.
 Running until 1969, it provided a stepping stone for performers such as Debra Byrne, Rod Kirkham, Jane Scali, Peter Doyle, Patti Newton, Anne Watt, Vikki Broughton and Jamie Redfern.
 Naylor also hosted the SSB Adventure Club in the early 1960s with Madeleine Burke, and appeared as a regular on the station's daytime variety program Time For Terry in 1965.

 He became HSV-7's chief news presenter in 1970, replacing Geoff Raymond.
 Naylor switched to GTV-9 in 1978 and replaced Sir Eric Pearce as chief news presenter.
 He presented the Melbourne edition of National Nine News until he retired from this position on 27 November 1998.
 He was replaced by Peter Hitchener.

 Further hosting

 In his time at Nine, Naylor also hosted Carols by Candlelight from the Sidney Myer Music Bowl ten times.
 He won the 1988 Victorian Father of the Year Award.
 A patron of several organisations (the Variety Club in Victoria, the Dialysis and Transplant Association of Victoria and the Jack Brockhoff Reconstructive Plastic Surgery Research Unit of Royal Melbourne Hospital), Naylor also assisted with fundraising for the Macfarlane Burnet Appeal and Windana Society Drug Rehabilitation.

 Death

-Naylor's son Matthew was killed in a plane crash at Kinglake, Victoria, on 29 May 2008, aged 41.
-Less than a year later, on 7 February 2009, Naylor and his wife Moiree were killed as one of the Black Saturday bushfires destroyed their property in Kinglake West.
+On 7 February 2009, Naylor and his wife Moiree were killed as one of the Black Saturday bushfires destroyed their property in Kinglake West, Victoria.
+This came only a few months after Naylor's son Matthew was killed in a plane crash in Kinglake, Victoria, on 29 May 2008, aged 41.